a workshop and two enclosed garages, nestled in Châtillon, bordering Clamart

 The first floor includes three large bedrooms, which look out over the calm neighbouring gardens, as well as a bathroom with a window and a separate lavatory.
 On the second floor, there is a spacious bedroom with an open bathroom, a separate lavatory and a terrace built into the roof.

-Lastly, in the garden, a workshop with an arched window and its own shower room and lavatory, blends harmoniously into the vegetation and adjoins two closed garages – 14 and 16 m2 – easily accessible from the road.
+Lastly, in the garden, a separate workshop with an arched window and its own shower room and lavatory, blends harmoniously into the vegetation and adjoins two closed garages – with surfaces of 14 m² and 16 m² – that can be easily reached from the road.

 The house